LABSS/NetLogo2Mesa/Tutorial.md

     + [Glosary](https://github.com/LABSS/NetLogo2Mesa/blob/master/Glossary.md)

-## Netlogo2Mesa
+## NetLogo2Mesa

 ### 1. Create the blueprints

 At a high level of abstraction the model we are going to create can be defined as a single object, a python-class.
 We can call this class **VirusModel**.
 This object has its **attributes** such as the number of agents or nodes and its **methods**, the procedures specific to our model, such as the algorithm that generates the network.
-In python each object has its own `__init__` method, this method is called every time a new **VirusModel** object is instantiated, it is good practice to define here all the attributes of our model (e.g. here is where we define all the variables that in Netlogo are under the name [globals](http://ccl.northwestern.edu/netlogo/docs/dict/globals.html)).
+In python each object has its own `__init__` method, this method is called every time a new **VirusModel** object is instantiated, it is good practice to define here all the attributes of our model (e.g. here is where we define all the variables that in NetLogo are under the name [globals](http://ccl.northwestern.edu/netlogo/docs/dict/globals.html)).
 The first attribute we define is `VirusModel.number_of_nodes` which simply represents the number of nodes.
 We don't want a fixed number of nodes so  insert as parameter of the `__init__` the keyword `number_of_nodes` specify the type `int`, and give it a default value of 150.
 In this way every time a new **VirusModel** object is instantiated we can define a number of nodes, if we don't do it `VirusModel.number_of_nodes` will be equal to default value.
-Now it's time to introduce the global attributes, including those that in Netlogo are stored in the graphical interface, and give them a default value.
+Now it's time to introduce the global attributes, including those that in NetLogo are stored in the graphical interface, and give them a default value.
 These are: `gain-resistance-chance`, `recovery-chance`, `virus-spread-chance`, `virus-check-frequency`, `initial-outbreak-size`, `average-node-degree`.
-We also define the size of the graphic space, in netlogo this information is contained in the Interface section or by opening the .nlogo file with a text editor in the `GRAPHICS-WINDOW` section.
+We also define the size of the graphic space, in NetLogo this information is contained in the Interface section or by opening the .nlogo file with a text editor in the `GRAPHICS-WINDOW` section.
 From here we can see that the width of the space goes from -20 to 20 and the height from -20 to 20, in python for simplicity we will say that the `ViruslModel.space_width = 40` and `ViruslModel.space_heigh = 40`.
 So our space will go from 0 to 40 in the x-axis and y-axis.
 We want a model that has style, so we name our model object using the special `__repr__` method, every time we print an instance of  **VirusModel** this method is called.

 ```python
 class VirusModel():